 An entry ban prevents you from travelling to the Netherlands, other EU/EEA countries and Switzerland.
 You are not allowed to be in these countries either.
 You get an entry ban from the IND, the Aliens Police (AVIM), Seaport Police or Royal Netherlands Marechaussee (customs).

 Are you staying in the Netherlands with a short stay visa or during your permit-exempt term?
 Are you unable to leave the Netherlands due to circumstances beyond your own control?
 Please contact us.
 There are some cases in which you can get an extension of your visa or permit-exempt term.
-More information can be found in the brochure Short stay in the Netherlands.

 The entry ban is imposed in a decision.
 The decision states the length of the entry ban.
 It also states for which countries the entry ban applies.
 In the event of an entry ban your personal details are registered in the Schengen Information System (SIS).